Myths and Facts

 What Surfaces CAN Transmit Some STDs

-For context: trichomoniasis (Trichomonas vaginalis) can survive on moist surfaces for up to 45 minutes in some studies — though documented non-sexual transmission is rare.
+For context: trichomoniasis can survive on moist surfaces for up to 45 minutes in some studies — though documented non-sexual transmission is rare.
 HPV is more environmentally stable than HSV and can theoretically survive on surfaces longer, though sexual contact remains the overwhelmingly dominant transmission route.
 Neither herpes nor HIV transmit via dry surface contact.

 Frequently Asked Questions